AlienKevin/TINotes/README.md

 Demo 3: All folders and files are stored locally.
 Refreshing/closing and reopening will not discard data.
 ![Demo 3](https://raw.githubusercontent.com/AlienKevin/TINotes/master/Demos/Demo3.gif)

-Demo 4: Notes navigation in the calculator, showing how you can navigate back and forth both in the folder system and within individual files
+Demo 4: Notes navigation in the calculator, showing how you can navigate back and forth both in the folder system and within individual files<br/>
 ![Demo 4](https://raw.githubusercontent.com/AlienKevin/TINotes/master/Demos/Demo4.gif)

 ## Set up